 Source: U.S. Census Source: U.S. Census Bureau, Statistics of U.S. Business 2001

-FIGURE 1 The Productivity Threat
+The Productivity Threat

-Labour productivity in manufacturing, based on the Frickey index (continued by the FRB index) and divided by the number of manufacturing production workers.
+\ Measured labour productivity in manufacturing, based on the Frickey Index spliced with the FRB index and divided by the number of manufacturing production workers.
+The average productivity during the 1910s was zero percent.